switchboard-xyz/switchboard-v2-example/README.md

 npm run start:oracle
 ```

-This will start the docker container using the .env.oracle that was created with the schema
+This will start the docker container using the oracle.env that was created with the schema

 ## Crank